ccorcos/groove-salad/README.md

 ## To Do

-- keyboard slide offset and the note offset should be a constraint
-- move playable to creative-ux
+- move playable to creative-ux?
-- flyd and tone types

-- release note more consistently
+- persistent values that save to local stores
+- scale presets
+- synth reverb knob

 - touch events
-- scale presets
-- change key wheel
 - hints (frequencies, letters, etc)
 - midi / osc output?

 - synth engine
 - design for iphone
 - rename to "Groove Salad" + favicon
 - Demo video

+- keyboard slide offset and the note offset should be a constraint
+- rotating the pie should have a min and max just like the keyboard

 ---